-Have you been looking for a doctor who specializes in gut health using natural medicine?
+Are you looking for a gut health doctor who uses natural medicine?

 A lot of people who come into my office struggle with their gut health.

-They are constipated, they have diarrhea, they’re in pain, their pants don’t fit by the afternoon because they’re so bloated, and they keep TUMS at the ready to qualm their recurring reflux.
+Some are constipated, some have diarrhea, some are in pain, or maybe their pants don’t fit by the afternoon because they’re so bloated.
+Some live with TUMS at the ready to qualm their recurring reflux.
 These are some of the most common complaints I hear every day.

 Some people are coming for other reasons, and it is only when I ask about their digestion that I discover how much they have normalized their discomfort.
 People are confused, frustrated, sometimes embarrassed, and have no idea what to do, what to eat, or who to talk to.
 Their doctor may have even told them there is nothing they can do.

 One of my core areas of focus is gut health

 I am a naturopathic gut health doctor in Victoria BC and Winnipeg MB, and work with patients in my offices or online.